-The Nutrition Manager supports the Chief in managing the section, contributing to innovation and knowledge management.
-S/He is responsible for developing, preparing and managing complex, key and integrated nutrition programmes.
-The Nutrition Manager provides authoritative technical guidance and management support throughout the programming processes to facilitate the administration and achievement of concrete and sustainable results in maternal, infant and child nutrition programmes/projects.
+The Nutrition Specialist supports the development and preparation of the nutrition programme and is responsible for managing, implementing, monitoring, evaluating, and reporting the programme progress of a sector of the nutrition sensitive programme within the country programme.
+The Nutrition Specialist provides technical guidance and management support throughout the programming processes to facilitate the administration and achievement of concrete and sustainable results in nutrition sensitive interventions such as market surveillance including food price/production; improvements of income generating projects; social protection nets related to maternal, infant and child nutrition programmes/projects targeting Rohingya refugees and host community.
 This is carried out according to plans, allocation, results based-management approaches and methodology (RBM), as well as UNICEF's Strategic Plans, standards of performance, and accountability framework.